-A mouth-and-nose covering is not only to be worn within the public areas in the buildings, but also on the grounds of the university and in face-to-face classes, if they can be held at all.
+A mouth-and-nose covering is not only to be worn within the public areas in the buildings, but also on the grounds of the university.
 It is also important to ensure that the minimum distance of 1.5 metres is observed.
 Shaking hands is not permitted.
 The cough and sneeze etiquette must be observed (in the crook of your arm instead of your hand).
 Hands must be washed regularly and thoroughly.
 Anyone who has a cough or fever must stay at home.

 The ban on entering the university’s facilities applies to people who have been proven to have a corona infection.
 Only when they can prove that the illness has been cured e.g. by means of a medical certificate may they re-enter the university.
 A 14-day house ban applies to persons who have health problems that refer to Covid-19, as well as to persons who knowingly had or still have contact with people suffering from Covid-19.
 The ban also applies to people who have stayed in a risk area according to the classification of the Robert Koch Institute (RKI) (for detailed definition see below) (14 days after return).
 The only exception to this rule is if they provide a medical certificate stating that they do not have a viral infection with SARS-CoV-2.